HezziCode/My-What-sApp-Agent/README.md

 ## Usage

-- Run the CLI or UI version to send WhatsApp messages easily.
+- Run the CLI or UI version to easily send WhatsApp messages.

 ---